 Create a productive environment

 If you’ve made the decision to stop delaying on a particular project, it’s critical to find a place to work where you have a chance of getting something done.
-Your dorm room may not be the place where you’re most productive.
+Your dorm room or your bedroom may not be the place where you’re most productive.
+Think about where you are most productively and try to find or create a space with those conditions.
 UNC’s many libraries offer great places to work.
+If you’re working at home, try finding a space that you devote solely to studying, like a desk or a comfy chair.
 Make sure to find your study space before it’s time to be productive; otherwise, finding the perfect space could turn into a form of procrastination itself!

 Challenge your myths

 Think of a project that you are currently putting off.
 On one side of a piece of paper, write down all the reasons for your delay.
 On the other side, argue against the delay.